Sarah H. Cen

 Multi-Robot Systems Lab

 Advised by Prof. Vijay Kumar.
-Implemented the autonomous tracking and landing of a quadrotor (equipped with only a monocular camera and IMU) on a moving ground vehicle.
+Implemented the autonomous tracking and landing of a quadrotor on a moving ground vehicle.
 Programmed and tested flight controller, motion tracker, and extended Kalman filter.

 2014